Investing Simple Logo

 Robinhood offers both Roth and Traditional IRA accounts.
 Customers can do both if they want to.

-Robinhood IRAs support the full range of recognized contribution types including both deductible and non-deductible traditional IRA contributions, Roth contributions, and rollovers.
+Robinhood IRAs support the full range of recognized contribution types including both deductible and non-deductible Traditional IRA contributions, Roth IRA contributions and rollovers.

 All of the stocks and exchange-traded funds (ETFs) available in a regular Robinhood account are also available in a Robinhood IRA.